Azure/AppService/_posts/2022-12-01-Announcing-Larger-Isolatedv2-SKUs.md

 * UAE North
 * Qatar Central

-More regions will follow early in the next few weeks.
+More regions will follow in the next few weeks.

 You can create new plans and scale in the Azure portal, and in addition you can get a sneak peak of the new SKU picker by using this link: [Azure Portal](https://aka.ms/previewlargeskus)